pwdel/openllm-framework/README.md

 Physical resources in the Universe are scarce.
 At this point in time, there is a lot of demand for Graphical Processing Units (GPU's) which are used for a wide variety of Artificial Intelligence computational tasks such as cryptocurrency mining, image recognition, large language model training.

-So the goal of encoding is to compress information such that we can get outputs which are overall more pleasing or acceptable to humans from the fixed amount of computational resources in the Universe, in this case, the limited number of GPU's.
+The goal of encoding is to compress information such that we can get outputs which are overall more pleasing or acceptable to humans from the fixed amount of computational resources in the Universe, in this case, the limited number of GPU's.

 ```math
 \begin{flalign*}